guirgouveia/stack.io-assignment/docs/task-2-kubernetes.md

 This command will start a local Kubernetes cluster using the Docker container runtime.

-### Using images from Docker Daemon
+### Loading images into Minikube

-Now, you need to configure minikube to use the Docker daemon inside the minikube VM, so it can pull the image from the local Docker registry.
+Now, you need to build the image using minikube, because it uses a different Docker daemon than the one running on your machine.

 ```
-    eval $(minikube docker-env)
+minikube build -t stack-io ./dockerize
 ```

+The imagePullPolicy was then configured to "IfNotPresent" in the templates, to avoid pulling the image from the Docker Hub registry.

 ### Deploying the App